I have good news for you.

 Yes, scabies can be killed by heat.

-The bad news is, they need a lot of heat.
+That’s where the bad news comes in.
+They need a lot of heat.
 Probably more than you can handle.

 I am quite certain that 50°C (122°F) would be extremely difficult to sit in for more than 10 minutes.
 This is probably why heat treatment is not recommended for scabies treatment.
 It would be the most affordable and natural treatment possible, but it’s just not bearable for most people.
 Most doctors will either prescribe permethrin or ivermectin instead.